BarkaviSJ/eShoppingRubyOnRails/README.md

 # README

-# README
-## SUKHA - A HAPPY PLACE TO SHOPPING APPLICATION :
+## SUKHA - A HAPPY PLACE TO SHOPPING APPLICATION USING RUBY ON RAILS :
 ###### *Designed, developed and deployed by: Barkavi Sundararajan - Student ID: 51989442

 ### About the application: